Ladakh, the silver monasteries and the high plateau.

 Do I need permits for Ladakh?

 Indian nationals need an Inner Line Permit for Pangong, Nubra, Tso Moriri, Hanle, Dah-Hanu and the Changthang.
 Foreigners need a Protected Area Permit for the same regions.
-We obtain both for our guests in advance.
+We obtain both for our guests in advance — allow 5–7 days for foreign permits.

 Which Ladakh itinerary do you recommend first-time?